 Talks can be booked at the Museum, as part of a group visit or at your own venue.
 All the necessary equipment can be supplied, but if you do have a screen at your venue this helps to lighten the load.

-We do ask for a donation to the Hitchin British Schools Trust of £1 per head (minimum £30) for each talk.
+Andy's fee is £1 per head (minimum £40) for each talk, half of which he donates to the Museum.
 Travelling expenses are charged for venues more than 5 miles from the Museum, at 30p per mile.